London neighbourhoods

 - Get Stuffed - taxidermy shop fun to explore from the outside.

-- Richmond Avenue - many of the houses on this residential street are guarded by mini sphinxes and obelisks that were installed in 1841 at the height of Egypt-mania.
+- Richmond Avenue - houses on this residential street, between (51.538689, -0.111474) and (51.538698, -0.113564), are guarded by mini sphinxes and obelisks that were installed in 1841 at the height of Egypt-mania.
+For another example of Egypt-mania, see Gracepoint (161-169 Essex Road).

 - Neal’s Yard Dairy - an excellent shop of British and Irish cheeses.
 Several locations, this is the most non-touristy.